vaibhavsagar/website/drafts/three-pillars-nix.md

 tags: programming, nix
 --------------------------------------------------------------------------------

 When I first encountered Nix, it seemed magical, and not in a good way.
+Instructions such as "copy Firefox with all its dependencies to a remote machine with this one command" and "change these two lines in `configuration.nix`, rebuild, and now you're running a hypervisor" were impressive but inscrutable.
 Here was something that claimed to solve packaging and dependency management once and for all, but what made it work?
 I found it very difficult to reconcile the experience of using it with the knowledge that it was just Linux at the end of the day and everything was essentially shell scripts that were being run more or less like they would be with any other packaging toolchain.

 After more than a year of using it professionally and personally, I think I've narrowed it down to three methods that Nix uses to achieve its goals: hashing,